efe/peaceful-postgresql/README.md

 # peaceful-postgresql

-A tool that detects -possible- downtime during PostgreSQL schema modifications.
+A tool for detecting potential downtime during PostgreSQL schema modifications.

-## How does it work?
+## How It Works

-1) Parses an SQL query and guesses `AccessExclusiveLock` and `ShareLock` locks which blocks concurrent queries to the table.
-Then, returns the table names.
+1)Parses an SQL query to identify `AccessExclusiveLock` and `ShareLock` locks, which block concurrent queries on the affected table.

-2) Then, checks the table size of these tables.
+2) Retrieves the size of the locked tables.

-3) If the size of table above certain limit, it means that we'll have a downtime.
+3) If a table exceeds a certain size threshold, downtime is likely.

+## Roadmap

+- Add native support for Django and Alembic.
+- Enhance the query parser with improved accuracy and comprehensive test coverage.
+- Expand downtime estimation by considering cache, dead tuples, and other factors beyond table size.